 While AXIS#.PL.KFB can be written to, it is recommended to use AXIS#.PL.KFB.PIN and AXIS#.PL.KFB.POUT to calculate AXIS#.PL.KFB instead due to possible precision loss.
-For example, the gear ratio 1:3 is precisely represented with the fraction 1/3 but lacks precision as a floating-point number 0.333333.
+For example, the gear ratio 1:3 is precisely represented with the fraction 1/3 but lacks precision as a floating-point number 0.3333333.
+Example 1 shows the scaling using the units screen.